apaluya/localize-the-docs/localize-the-docs.md

 ## Localization Concerns

-- _"Are we partnered with a competent, capable LSP?"_
-- _"How efficiently can we round-trip content?"_
 - _"Have we identified our domain-specific terminologies?"_
 - _"Is doc content written in global English?"_
 - _"Are images localizable?"_
+- _"Do we have a competent, capable service partner?"_
+- _"How efficiently can we round-trip content?"_

 ## Translation Concerns

 - _"What languages/locales should we support?"_
-- _"Does the LSP have access to enough competent translators and reviewers for each language/locale pairing?"_
+- _"Do we have access to enough competent translators and reviewers for each language/locale pairing?"_

 ## GILT Assessment